saloniamatteo/quiz/README.md

 It can also save scores to a custom file, read a custom quiz database, use a custom username, and store how many questions were taken.

-Initially written on April 24, 2021.
+Initially written on March 24, 2021.
 Current version can be found in `quiz.c`

 ## Flags
 Currently, `quiz` supports the following command-line flags: